iCliniq Logo

 • Type 5 - Expansion of the aneurysm.

-• In angiography, the leaking aneurysm presents as extravasation of the contrast material.
+• Angiography: The leaking aneurysm presents as extravasation of the contrast material.
 This is rarely seen as the patients are most unstable in such conditions and will be taken to the operating room.
-Extensive collections of blood may displace the kidneys, uterus, or visceral arteries.
-Sometimes when the AAA ruptures, the contrast materials may pass into structures such as the gastrointestinal tract or inferior vena cava (IVC).
+Extensive blood collection may displace the kidneys, uterus, or visceral arteries.
+Sometimes, when the AAA ruptures, the contrast materials may pass into structures such as the gastrointestinal tract or inferior vena cava (IVC).

-• MRI is an excellent alternative to CT scans for patients who cannot tolerate contrast material due to kidney disorders, as they might cause contrast material-induced kidney failure.
+• Magnetic Resonance Imaging (MRI): MRI is an excellent alternative to CT scans for patients who cannot tolerate contrast material due to kidney disorders, as they might cause contrast material-induced kidney failure.
 MRI can visualize the aorta when the retroperitoneal collection hides the adjacent structures and clots in the aneurysm wall.
-Patients with ferromagnetic implants or claustrophobia are not eligible for MRI scans.
+Patients with ferromagnetic implants or claustrophobia (fear of enclosed spaces) are not eligible for MRI scans.

 Conclusion:

 Abdominal aortic aneurysm rupture is a life-threatening condition and is managed by a prompt diagnosis.
 Computed tomography (CT) scan and ultrasonography are the most commonly used diagnostic tools in abdominal aortic aneurysm rupture.
 CT scans are highly sensitive, and ultrasonography is highly specific for diagnosing AAA.
-But ultrasonography is less specific in the diagnosis of AAA rupture.
+However, ultrasonography is less specific in the diagnosis of AAA rupture.
 Magnetic resonance angiography (MRA) can prevent the need for nephrotoxic contrast materials and ionizing radiation.
-Still, the speed and imaging quality is a limiting factors in the diagnosis of AAA rupture.
+Still, the speed and imaging quality are limiting factors in diagnosing AAA rupture.

 Tags: